 • Maintenance activities are performed regardless of whether there are signs of equipment degradation or failure.

-• Preventive Maintenance tasks are planned and scheduled in advance, allowing for efficient allocation of resources and manpower.
+• Preventive maintenance tasks are planned and scheduled in advance, allowing for efficient allocation of resources and manpower.

 Reactive Maintenance or Corrective Maintenance